(Article 2 of 3 in the Kingdom of God series)

 In the previous article, “The Apostles’ Perspective of the Kingdom of God,” we saw how after the Apostles received the Holy Spirit on that first Pentecost they no longer focused on Christ restoring the kingdom to Israel, but instead emphasized inheriting eternal life and the spiritual salvation of all mankind.
 This included what we would consider to be the post-millennial time.
-In the resurrection chapter, where Paul could have pointed the brethren toward their future in “the wonderful world tomorrow”, he instead directed them toward their change to spirit beings and quickly moves to the post-millennial time as he wrote, “Then comes the end, when He delivers the kingdom to God the Father….
+In the resurrection chapter, where Paul could have pointed the brethren toward their future in “the wonderful world tomorrow” in the messianic kingdom, he instead directed them toward their change to spirit beings and quickly moves to the post-millennial time as he wrote, “Then comes the end, when He delivers the kingdom to God the Father….
 Now when all things are made subject to Him, the Son Himself will also be subject to Him who put all things under Him, that God may be all in all” (read I Cor.
 15:24-28).
 This is after the final judgement when death is destroyed and then the New Jerusalem comes to earth (Rev. 21 & 22).

-In the Apostle’s writings there was no “good news” about coming world peace with swords being beaten into plowshares, the desert blossoming like a rose or the law going forth out of Zion.
+In the Apostle’s writings there was no “good news” or announcement about coming world peace with swords being beaten into plowshares, the desert blossoming like a rose and the law going forth out of Zion.
 This change of hope for the future that was being proclaimed by the Apostles could be troubling to many Jewish Christians whose primary hope was for the coming messianic kingdom.
 Although those prophecies about the messianic kingdom will be fulfilled on this present earth during what is called the millennium, that was not the primary focus of what the Apostles taught nor was it the gospel they preached.

-The Jews in Matthew’s day had a difficult time grappling with the hope of being part of a kingdom that was spiritual, where they would bear the image of the heavenly (see God face to face), rather than the physical kingdom here on earth (God’s footstool) with the Messiah reigning from Jerusalem and allowing each man to live in peace under his vine and fig tree (no more Roman rule).
+The Jews in Matthew’s day had a difficult time grappling with the hope of being part of a kingdom that was spiritual, where they would bear the image of the heavenly (see God face to face), rather than the earthly kingdom here on earth (God’s footstool) with the Messiah reigning from Jerusalem and allowing each man to live in peace under his vine and fig tree (no more Roman rule).
 Although they knew about the heavenly kingdom where God reigns, the Jews in the 1st century were seeking first the messianic kingdom.

 Have you ever wondered why Matthew, who decades after Christ’s resurrection, in writing to a primarily Jewish audience, described the Kingdom of God as the Kingdom of Heaven (32 times)?
 Many times in the synoptic gospels when Mark or Luke record the same words of Jesus as the “Kingdom of God”, Matthew calls it the “Kingdom of heaven.”
 Why did he do that?